Azure-Samples/managed-disk-dotnet-create-virtual-machine-using-custom-image/README.md

 extensions:
 - services: Compute
 - platforms: dotnet
-description: "Azure Compute sample for managing virtual machines.
+description: "Azure Compute sample for managing virtual machines."
 ---

 # Getting started with creating a virtual machine using a custom image